On the Death of an Old Lover

 The way he was so good at oral sex.
 What else did I remember?
 His look, his particular

-way of holding himself, of shuffling round the kitchen and down the hall, the feel of his
+way of holding himself, his shuffling round the kitchen and down the hall in his socks, the

 I was his oblivion.
-Walking down the street, looking all around me, staring goggle-eyed
+Walking down the street today, looking all around me, staring

 his oblivion.
 Me, and everything around me, his oblivion.
 He was here no more.

 For him, nothing was here anymore.
 There was no past anymore.
-This did not
+Nothing shared.

 ~ END ~